Marquette University School of Dentistry: Academics

-Marquette School of Dentistry offers graduate programs in Dental Biomaterials, Orthodontics, Prosthodontics, and Endodontics.
+Marquette School of Dentistry offers graduate programs in Dental Biomaterials, Orthodontics, Periodontics, Prosthodontics and Endodontics.

-The School of Dentistry treats underserved patients at seven clinics around the state, sees 26,000 unduplicated patients annually and serves 64 of the state’s 72 counties.
+The School of Dentistry treats underserved patients at seven clinics around the state, sees 26,000 unduplicated patients annually and serves 66 of the state's 72 counties.

 Accreditation

 Marquette University School of Dentistry is accredited by the American Dental Association.

 Admissions

 Marquette School of Dentistry enrolls 100 freshmen each year, 50 Wisconsin residents and 50 non-residents.
+The school received nearly 2,700 applicants from all 50 states and several countries for the Class of 2028.